 Dr. Zhao was a recipient of 2018 National Science Foundation CAREER Award.
 He was a recipient of the Best Paper Prize of the 2012 IEEE Transportation Electrification Conference and Expo.

-Dr. Zhao is currently looking for one post-doctoral researcher in power electronics area and multiple self-motivated graduate research assistants in power electronics, control and/or power system starting from Fall 2018.
+Dr. Zhao is currently looking for one post-doctoral researcher in medium voltage power electronics area and multiple self-motivated graduate research assistants in power electronics and control starting from Fall 2019.
 If you are interested or have any questions, please email me.

 - Power electronics